 4. Visit Funchal

 Whether you are visiting Botanical Garden, Cristiano Ronaldo Museum or you try Sledge Ride you will not be bored in the capital of Madeira.
+It’s one of our favourite towns in Europe and possibly one of the best places to visit in Madeira.

 We visited Madeira in December – winter time is just perfect to visit Madeira!